MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

         i_aavePool.supply({
             asset: address(asset),
             amount: amount,
-            onBehalfOf: address(this), // decides who get's Aave's aTokens for the investment.
+            onBehalfOf: address(this), // decides who gets Aave's aTokens for the investment.
 In this case, mint it to the vault
             referralCode: 0
         });
     }